lucasbekker/lucasbekker.github.io/_sections/Floating point.md

  - Devision
  - Raising to a power

 As such, most modern computers rely on FMA hardware for all their floating point calculations.
+The low level hardware required to perform the FMA calculation, differs for every floating point format (double, single or half).
+This makes it a common practice provide separate hardware blocks for each floating point format.